-So, all in all, we’d say that the minimum DPI of a mouse should be equal to the horizontal resolution of your display, and fortunately, this isn’t something you need to worry about now that even the absolute cheapest gaming mice come with a DPI of 2400 or 3200.
+So, all in all, we’d say that the minimum DPI that you should aim for should roughly correspond to the horizontal resolution of your display, and fortunately, this isn’t something you need to worry about now that even the absolute cheapest gaming mice come with a DPI of 2400 or 3200.

 And as for the maximum DPI, there really is no such thing.
-Extra sensitivity cannot hurt but DPI definitely shouldn’t be something that you judge a gaming mouse by – as we have already mentioned, sensitivity does not equal accuracy or quality.
+Extra sensitivity cannot hurt but DPI definitely shouldn’t be something to judge a gaming mouse by – as we have already mentioned, sensitivity does not equal accuracy or quality.